hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 or compute nodes and combine either the option ``-march=native`` or ``-march=znver2`` with either optimization level ``-O2`` or ``-O3``.
-In most cases, and especially for floating point intensive code, ``-O3`` will be the prefered optimization level with the GNU compilers as it only activates vectorization at this level whereas the Intel compilers already offer vectorization at level ``-O2``.
+In most cases, and especially for floating point intensive code, ``-O3`` will be the preferred optimization level with the GNU compilers as it only activates vectorization at this level whereas the Intel compilers already offer vectorization at level ``-O2``.